 Engage actively with you reading

-Reading is a passive process that doesn’t require much thought – unless you do something with that information.
+Reading can be a passive process requiring little active thought – unless you do something with that information.
 Recording your questions or thoughts, analysing what you have read, joining together the ideas from several sources and representing your critical thinking are all essential components of creating notes.